yjx1217/RecombineX/README.md

 * **20.Recombinant_Tetrad_Simulation**
   * simulating recombinant tetrads with defined numbers of COs and NCOs.

+## Citation
+Jing Li, Bertrand Llorente, Gianni Liti, Jia-Xing Yue.
+(2022) RecombineX: a computational framework for high-throughput gamete genotyping and tetrad-based meiotic recombination profiling.
+BioRxiv. (https://doi.org/10.1101/2022.01.24.477452)

 ## License
-RecombineX is distributed under the MIT license.
+RecombineX itself is distributed under the MIT license but some of its dependencies might have more strict license for commercial use.
+Please check the licensing details of those dependencies.

 ## Installation
 ```sh